We all want better ways of getting from Point A to Point B.

 If that seems a looooong way off, know that about $33 billion in federal, state and local funds is planned be spent over the next six years on transportation projects and programs across the region.

-It’s all part of the Atlanta Regional Commission’s work to update the Regional Transportation Plan, which details a range of investments designed to keep our region moving forward.
+It’s all part of the Atlanta Regional Commission’s work to update the transportation portion of the Atlanta Region’s Plan, which details a range of investments designed to keep our region moving forward.
 That means things like improvements to roads and highways, better transit options, and an expanded network of multi-use trails.

 ARC is taking public comment now through Dec.
 13, with anticipated adoption in February 2020.